 What’s the Problem?
 If left unchecked, invasive phragmites quickly pushes out native plants and takes over shorelines, wetlands and roadsides.
 For lake-shore owners, invasive phragmites blocks the view and makes water access difficult.
 Wildlife experiences problems associated with habitat loss.

-So far, the Chisago-Lindstrom Lakes Association (CLLA) has identified 20 stands of invasive phragmites on or near Chisago Lake, North and South Lindstrom Lakes and Kroon Lake.
+So far, the Chisago-Lindstrom Lakes Association (CLLA) has identified 60 stands of invasive phragmites on or near Chisago Lake, North and South Lindstrom Lakes and Kroon Lake (data as of Aug 2021).
 We suspect there are more and we need your help locating them.
 North and South Center Lakes have more than 60 patches, some of them very large.

 A trained Aquatic Invasive Species volunteer will visit your shoreline and take a sample which will be tested by the University of Minnesota.
 If the testing verifies the ID, the stand on your shoreline will become part of the control plan and will be treated at no cost to you.